kartikeypro/NYC-Taxi-Fair-Prediction-Using-Dataflow-Dask-and-Dataproc/README.md

 21. **ROADBLOCK** I cannot create dataproc cluster from my free account, google free trial is a hoax!.
 22. Sorry but I can't take you ahead of this.
 I can't use my company account to roll out clusters but I can surely show you other projects on similar lines in full confidentiality.
 If you are interested please follow and message me on twitter @itskartikey.
-23. I'll try to complete this project once I receive my salary.
+23. I'll try to complete this project once I receive my salary xD